cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Exceptions: The exceptional cases are values of u such that Z^2 * u^4 + Z * u^2 == 0.
 This includes u == 0, and may include
-other values depending on Z. Implementations must detect this case and set x1 = B / (Z * A), which is guaranteed to be square by the condition on Z given above.
+other values depending on Z. Implementations must detect this case and set x1 = B / (Z * A), which guarantees that g(x1) is square by the condition on Z given above.

 Operations: